+But while not all correlations are causal, all causal relationships are correlative.
+Therefore, while ML cannot generally expose the form of a constitutive relationship, it can, given sufficient data, accept or reject the null hypothesis, that no relationship exists between an input X and an output Y. Neural networks have been proven capable of representing any arbitrary function [REF], therefore should a relationship exist, that functional form can be captured by a neural network.
+Similarly, the transcendental basis function of the Fourier series can represent any function to arbitrary precision, including both neural networks and constitutive functions.
+This study provides a mathematical foundation to map neural network models with candidate constitutive functions through their respective Fourier series expansions.

 The problem of whether to apply our most powerful tools in our analytical arsenal to a problem, or rigorously develop theories or calculate previously unknown physical constants seems to become an either-or problem.
 Much like the houses of the Montagues and Capulets in Shakespeare, the tools of Machine Learning and Phenomenological Relationships seem irrenconcilable.
 Yet, the problem lies with neither approach (both alike in dignity), rather it stems from two very human limitations.
 Firstly, we have great difficulty interpreting problems in higher-order space.
 It is easy to understand problems which have a single independent variable against which a phenomena depends, resulting in y-x plots of data.
 It is not much harder to understand problems which have two independent variables against which a phenomena depends, as these can be represented in Euclidean space, and with imagination we can understand problems with three independent variables (say x,y and time) against which a phenomena (say, z=f(xy,t)) depends.
 Beyond this, we generally lack tools to understand or visualize an n-dimensional hyperspace.
 Secondly, we can develop an implicit bias when wrestling with mathematical expressions, and may begin to believe that one (and hence, only one) functional expression can be used to fit a relationship.
 We develop mathematical “favorites”, tools that, quite rationally, we turn to when solving certain problems.
 We turn to these expressions for two reasons: they work, and they are reduced to the simplest form possible.
 In materials science, against which the framework presented in this paper has been conceived it is common to turn to the Arrhenius relationship for phenomena which have temperature dependencies.
 This simple form, A=AOexp-QkT, is taught extensively in a wide variety of classes, and yet, there is nothing in nature that dictates the exponential form be used.
 It is used because it is the simplest known mathematical expression to fit the observed data.
 And yet, it could be expanded in, e.g., polynomial form…

 A=m=0∞amxm=m=0∞(-1)mm!QkTm